Trump Supporter Tells Her Daughters That Getting Groped Is 'No Big Deal'

 — Raw Story (@RawStory) September 26, 2018

-The Bozeman, Montana mother identified herself as a Trump supporter said she thought that if Kavanaugh was a liberal, he would get a pass for “groping.”
+The Bozeman, Montana, mother identified herself as a Trump supporter said she thought that if Kavanaugh was a liberal, he would get a pass for “groping.”

 “If he was pro-abortion, the liberals wouldn’t be fighting this hard.”